College Factual by our College Data Analytics Team

 Suburb Campus Setting

-Contact details for Trinity College of Florida are given below.
+Contact details for Trinity College of Florida can be found below.

 Contact Details

-During the most recent year for which we have data, students from 10 majors graduated from Trinity College of Florida.
-Of these students, 68 received undergraduate degrees and 68 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 5 majors graduated from Trinity College of Florida.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Trinity College of Florida along with which ones have the highest average starting salaries.